meghanab01/resume-analyzer/README.md

 # Resume Analyzer

-A lightweight resume analyzer built using **Google’s Gemini 2.5 Flash** and **Gradio** in a single Jupyter notebook.
+A lightweight resume analyzer built using **Google’s Gemini 2.5 Flash** and **Gradio**.
 It compares resumes with job descriptions and gives AI-powered feedback including match score, strengths, missing skills, and improvement suggestions.

 ## Features